MauricioUyaguari/BitData/README.md

   * bundle.js

+## Wire Frame

 ## Implementation TimeLine

 ### Day 1
 Will be spend getting familiar with the D3 library as well as setting up all the necessary files to start my project.
 Additionally I will start organizing the data that I will be showing.
+Will make a clear picture of what I will be showing after a quick overview of D3.
 ### Day 2

-Will be focusing on getting the main data to show and interaction
+This day will be focus on showing the data in a clear and readable manner.
+Will make it as interactive as I can.

 ### Day 3
-Continue working on interaction and showing the data in a clear and readable manner.
+Continue on Day 2 goals.

 ### Day 4
 Add closing styling.
-Make sure everything makes sense and have someon go through it so
+Make sure everything makes sense and have someone go through it.

+## Bonus Features
+   * I plan to add more information on the day to day such as weather and news events to explain the changing prices of the stock